adventuremomblog

 632 Wheeling Ave, Cambridge, OH

-Theo’s Restaurant is a great option for families looking for homestyle American food at an affordable price.
+Theo’s Restaurant is a great option for families, featuring American-style food at an affordable price.

 We tried the Smitty Burger with giant onion rings, spaghetti, and the Spicy Gyro.

-Make sure that you save room for their homemade pies.
+Make sure you save room for their homemade pies.

 We tried a few…in the name of research.
 The coconut cream, chocolate peanut butter, and peanut butter pie did not disappoint.